 There are few automobiles that feature such innovation as the 1936/7Cord 810/812.
-Designed by a host of industry superstars, including Gordon M. Buehrig and Alex Tremulis, who would later offer his skills to the 1948 Tucker, the Cord 810 combined luxury, speed and futurism, and ultimately, failure.
-The car is said to have been originally conceived as a Duesenberg, which was also owned by Cord’s parent, Auburn Automobile Company.
+Designed by a host of industry superstars, including Gordon M. Buehrig and Alex Tremulis, who would later offer his skills to the 1948 Tucker, the Cord 810 combined luxury, speed, futurism, and ultimately, failure.
+Originally, The 810 was supposed to be a Duesenberg, also owned by Cord’s parent company, the Auburn Automobile Company.
 These automakers, and about 147 other companies, were under the control of E.L.
 Cord, a transportation giant in the early and middle of the 20th century.

 In addition to its semi-auto trans, in which you select the gear first on the dash and then press in the clutch to initiate a the semi-auto shift, its front wheel drive setup and of course its hidden headlights, the Cord featured several other components and features of note.
 Thanks to the transmission being in front of its Lycoming V8, there was no need for a transmission tunnel.
-This allowed for the car to ride so low that no running boards were needed, a staple on most other vehicles of the period.
+This allowed for the car to ride so low it needed no running boards.
+That feature remained a staple on most other vehicles of the period.
 The Cord also had hidden door hinges, offering exceptionally smooth body lines.

-While Cord has hoped to produce 1,000 of the cars per month, only 1,174 810s were manufactured in its first year.
-As things fell behind, some 1936 models were renumbered and sold as 1937 812s.
+While Cord hoped to produce 1,000 of the cars per month, only 1,174 of the 810s left the assembly line in its first year.
+As production fell behind, some 1936 models were renumbered and sold as 1937 812s.
 By the end of the production run in 1937, approximately 3,000 of the cars had been built, including a single 1938 prototype.
 The “Coffin Nose” Cord, as it became known, may have been the first car to feature hidden headlights, but it was certainly not the last.
 In fact, the next mass produced American front wheel drive cars after the Cord, the Oldsmobile Toronado and Cadillac Eldorado of the 1960s, each had hidden headlights.
 Unfortunately, safety regulations ultimately turned out the lights on retractable lamps.
 Among the last mass produced cars to have this feature was the 2004 Chevrolet Corvette.